sisinflab/Ducho/README.md

 You may choose among three options:

 - Locally by cloning this GitHub repo.
-- By pulling our docker image on DockerHub.
+- By pulling our docker image on DockerHub [!link](https://hub.docker.com/repository/docker/sisinflabpoliba/ducho/general)
 - On Google Colab.